 Before drilling new holes, clamp backing material onto the inside of the guitar.
 Drill into an undrilled area of the backing material, not an existing hole (photo 27).
 Use two clamps, one on each side of the hole being drilled.
 Since the clamps are so close to the hole, use the supplied long-shank 3/16" drill bit so your drill chuck won't run into the clamps (photo 28).

 A tip from BridgeSaver inventor Dan Erlewine:

 "I saturate the underside of each new bridge pin hole with medium-viscosity superglue.
 This hardens the wood and helps keep it clean.
 It's a tricky task—I push a slim cotton swab down through each hole and dip it into a small cup of superglue I hold inside the guitar.
 After coating the bottom of the hole, I remove the cup of glue, reach back in, and remove the swab from the inside.
 This leaves the glue only at the bottom of the hole.
 I repeat this for each hole, and then sand."

 Fitting new bridge pins:

 The bridge should be glued onto the top at this point.
 Choose a new bridge pin: it may be necessary to fit it to the 3/16" drilled hole using our #3227 or #3229 bridge pin reamer, depending on the taper of the new pin.
 A grooved bridge pin accommodates the wound end of the string near the string ball.
 Thus, little or no sawing is needed to form a slot in the bridge pin hole to accept the string.
 A smooth ungrooved bridge pin will require a larger string slot.

-If a string slot is needed, notch the front center edge of the hole with a bridge pin hole saw to accommodate the wrapped end of the string when the bridge pin is pushed in.
+If a string slot is needed, notch the front center edge of the hole with our #5805 bridge pin hole saw to accommodate the wrapped end of the string when the bridge pin is pushed in.
 Each string will require a different slot size.
-Saw on the upstroke, and clean any burrs with small slotting files.
+Saw on the upstroke, and clean any burrs with our small slotting files.